 - Part 2 – consideration stage

-This stage usually involves a prospect that has clearly defined and given a name to their problem or opportunity, considering different products as the solution.
+This stage of digital customer journey usually involves a prospect that has clearly defined and given a name to their problem or opportunity, considering different products as the solution.

 - Part 3 – decision stage